ranmengyuan/NewsGenerator/README.md

 dictionary is a dictionary that is used to find the sentence that describe Goals.

 # Supported Platforms
 NewsGenerator is based on JavaSE-1.8.
-If you want to operate score, you should download a Java interpreter and some package of java, such as mysql-connector etc..And you should also pay attention to the form of the file that you want to deal.
+If you want to operate NewsGenerator, you should download a Java interpreter and some package of java, such as mysql-connector etc..And you should also pay attention to the form of the file that you want to deal.

 # Problems